submariner-io/submariner-website/src/content/deployment/_index.en.md

 ## Discovery

-Service discovery (via DNS and lighthouse project) is an experimental (developer preview), and the instructions to deploy with discovery can be found [here](with-discovery/)
+Service discovery (via DNS and lighthouse project) is an experimental feature (developer preview), and the instructions to deploy with discovery can be found [here](with-discovery/)